 Apple AirPods 3 specs and features

-It’s presumed that the latest features announced for the AirPods Pro will be carried over to the AirPods 3, including Dolby Atmos support and spatial audio to create a more cinematic experience.
+We believe any major features the AirPods 3 take on are likely to come as part of the upcoming iOS 14 update.
+The latest features announced for the AirPods Pro will certainly be carried over to the AirPods 3, including Dolby Atoms support and spatial audio to create a more cinematic experience.
 Add automatic switching to the list as well, which will automatically change the audio input based on the Apple device you’re using via iCloud account.

 Reports of Apple testing a range of health features on future AirPods models date back to 2019, though nothing came of it.
 Could we see some of these on the AirPods 3?
 Industry sources recently shared with DigiTimes that ambient light sensors (ALS) could be integrated into the next-gen AirPods, allowing them to monitor heart rates and specific health conditions.
 If true, this would make the wireless earbuds a suitable fitness-tracking alternative to the Apple Watch.